 You’ll receive payment once your post goes live.

 On Textbroker, registration is free, but you will have to verify your U.S. citizenship.
 Then they’ll ask you to submit a writing sample, which they’ll use to give you a writer rating.
-You can then proceed to complete your author profile and start writing for clients.

 Your writer rating affects the quality of assignments you can choose.
 However, you can work our way up to a higher rating, something you will want to do since higher-quality assignments such as technical writing jobs earn you more money.

 Pay rates range from $0.7- $5 per word.

 iWriter is one of the best sites for beginners to find online writing jobs.
 Take and pass a small test upon signing in, then pick articles and start writing.

 iWriter has a rating system.
 Elite Plus earns you more money than being a Standard writer, which is where you’ll begin.

 You can make $100 per day on iWriter by creating, say, ten 500-word articles per day as a Standard Writer.
 Elite Plus writers charge $55 or more for 1000-word articles.

 Consistent, quality writing will increase your ratings and earning potential.

 A higher rating gives you the opportunity to work with higher-paying clients.
 You may also have clients asking for you to work for them individually.